 This was the first time in its eleven-year history that the European round of the Manfred Lachs Space Law Moot Court Competition had been won by students studying at a British University.
 To achieve that, Sagee and Sethu first had to win the UK round of the Competition held in London.

 Candidates had to assume the role of lawyers using current law to present legal arguments on behalf of international clients in fictitious cases set in the near future.
 The main fictitious case concerned a dispute which arises over issues of surveillance from space and which escalates into conflict and damage to satellite equipment and space stations.
 The competition or “Moot” was named in memory of Manfred Lachs, the renowned Polish educator, diplomat, and jurist, space law expert and longest-serving member of the International Court of Justice.

 B.A.
 Hons.
-(Law & Psychology) - The University of Keele
+(Law & Psychology) - The University of Keele, UK

 Newest selected publications

 Chigara, B. (2018) '“The administration of International Law in national courts and the legitimacy of International Law”'.
 International Criminal Law Review, 17 (5). pp. 909 - 934.
 ISSN: 1571-8123 Open Access Link

 Chigara, B. (2018) '"National Courts and the Integrity of International Law”'.
 California Western International Law Journal, 48 (2). pp. 190 - 218.
 ISSN: 0886-3210 Open Access Link

 Chigara, B. (2018) '“Operation Restore Legacy (2017) renders Southern African Development Community (SADC) constitutionalism suspect in the coup d'état that was not a coup”'.
 Oregon Review of International Law, 20 (No 1). pp. 1 - 1.
 ISSN: 1543-9860 Open Access Link